bkimmig/developer_test/README.md

 Finally, add a link to the new page in the navigation bar at the top of the page.

+You can see some pictures of what we expect to see in the main directory.
+Feel free to style however you want, we are looking primarily for functionality.
+For our photos we only used the basic bootstrap styling, which is available to you in the current structure.
+The following images should give you some guidance.

+- search_page.png
+- album_table.png

 ### Tips/Steps